Indie, Punk, Rock

 Unearthed artists we like

 Caught in a generation of young adults who can't afford to buy houses because they'd prefer to eat avocado on toast, punk-rock trio Something Something Explosion refuse to blend into the background of the Australian music scene.
+Transporting you to an underground pub somewhere in East London during the early 90s, the contagious melodies and catchy riot-style lyrics - in combination with live shows that hit you like a bat to the face - can capture any punk lover’s heart before the end of the song.

 Following the 2016 release of their single Dominique, the band quickly gained momentum - which then caught the attention of Triple J’s Short.
 Fast.
 Loud. & Brisbane’s alternative radio station, 4ZZZ.
 The track also held a place on Triple J Unearthed’s punk, rock & metal charts for several weeks following the release.